New lower bounds on the size-Ramsey number of a path: More than two colors

 It is well known that an affine plane of order $q$ exists whenever $q$ is a prime power (and it is unknown whether there exists an affine plane of non-prime power order).
 We collect two key properties of affine planes in the following proposition.

-\begin{proposition} Let $q\geq 2$ such that there exists an affine plane of order $q$.
-There exists a $q+1$-coloring of the edges of $K_{q^2}$ such that \begin{enumerate} \item every color class (called a parallel class) consists of a collection of $q$ vertex disjoint $K_q$'s, and \item every vertex is contained in exactly one edge of each color and the union of these $q+1$ edges is all of $V(K_{q^2})$. \end{enumerate} \end{proposition}
+\begin{proposition} Let $q\geq 2$ be such that there exists an affine plane of order $q$.
+There exists a $q+1$-coloring of the edges of $K_{q^2}$ such that \begin{enumerate} \item every color class (called a parallel class) consists of a collection of $q$ vertex disjoint $K_q$'s, and \item every vertex $v$ is contained in exactly one $K_r$ of each color and the union of these $q+1$ $K_r$'s incident with $v$ is all of $V(K_{q^2})$. \end{enumerate} \end{proposition}

 The following theorem implies the second part of Theorem \ref{thm:main-r-col}.
 We modify Krivelevich's proof \cite[Theorem 8]{K} in such a way that no color is ``wasted'' on the high degree vertices.
 This improves the lower bound from $((r-2)^2-o(1))n$ to $((r-1)^2-o(1))n$.